PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 }
 ```

+This would start nine QAOA runs witha quantum circuit consisting of one layer with the initial angles being all combinations of the numbers $-2,0,2$.

 #### Mixed Integer Linear Programming

-The [mixed integer linear programming approach](https://en.wikipedia.org/wiki/Linear_programming) uses pypsa's native method to cast the problem into a mixed integer linear program and solve it using GLPK.
-Since is just a wrapper for pypsa native solving method, this has just one option for the maximal duration of the optimization.
+The [mixed integer linear programming approach](https://en.wikipedia.org/wiki/Linear_programming) uses PyPSA's native method to cast the problem into a mixed integer linear program and solve it using GLPK.
+Because this is just a wrapper for PyPSA's native solving method, this has just one option for the maximal duration of the optimization.

 |   configuration key  |  impact
 | -------------------- | ------------------